 Definition: Liquidity Preference Theory implies that Interest is an economic event determined by two factors, i.e. the Demand for Money and the Supply of Money.
 The great economist Lord Keynes gave this theory for Interest rate determination.

-Conventionally, classical theorists suggested that people only use money for transaction motives.
+Conventionally, classical theorists suggested that people only use the money for transaction motives.
 They keep the money to meet their daily needs and acquire goods and services.

-Whereas, according to Keynes, people store some cash besides spending money on necessities.
+In contrast, as per Keynes, people store some cash besides spending money on necessities.
 And this money is later used for investment with the motive to earn some reward.

 They maintain liquid money to invest it in the capital market instruments like Bonds.
 He emphasized that money is used for exchange and is also used for Saving and Investment.

 According to him, people store their wealth in the form of:

 - Government Securities

 Among these, Debentures and Bonds demand payment first.
 After that, we can take advantage of the benefits associated with it.
 People are ready to block liquidity and prefer to earn rewards.